PLOS/ambraproject/themes-documentation.md

 Our mega journal _PLOS ONE_ has some unique features -- for example, homepage and browsing features -- that differ from the other journals.

-For example, we wanted _PLOS ONE_ to have a very different homepage layout than our other journals.

 We also needed to theme mobile and desktop differently.
 Wombat is not a fully responsive site: long-form scientific papers do not render well on a small device.
 Creating a separate mobile site made more sense for our needs.

 We strove to create a theme structure that would allow inheritance from a parent theme.
 This way, we could have most sites use the same parent homepage template, and override this template for _PLOS ONE_.